December 20, 2025

 While actors contribute significantly to the success of a project, perpetuity clauses can create economic disparities that disproportionately favor studios and production entities.

-Perpetuity clauses enable the continued monetization of an actor’s work without proper compensation.
+Perpetuity clauses for actors enable the continued monetization of an actor’s work without proper compensation.
 As a result, actors may find themselves facing financial constraints even as the project they contributed to continues to generate revenue for the studio.

 This economic imbalance undermines the principles of fair compensation and can perpetuate a cycle of financial uncertainty for actors.